EdwardCooke/kubernetes-lab/readme.md

 Once the initial setup is complete, set the DNS server for your host machine to `192.168.122.254`.
 Internet will only work while the dns server is up, but you will be able to resolve the clusters and cluster servers.

 ## Cluster creation
-Execute `start.sh` from the root of the repsitory.
+Execute `create.sh` from the root of the repsitory.
 This will create all necessary VM's.

 ## Cluster teardown
-Execute `stop.sh` from the root of the repository.
+Execute `destroy.sh` from the root of the repository.
 This will delete all VM's.

+## Suspend/resume cluster
+Execute `stop.sh` to cleanly shutdown the cluster

+Execute `start.sh` to start the cluster

 ## Individual machine creation
 Execute `build.sh <machine> <memory>` to build an individual machine, you can get the recommended memory amounts from `start.sh`.